Leonard Morrow

 Leonard Morrow (February 12, 1926– August 2, 2000) was an American professional boxer in the light heavyweight and heavyweight divisions, who was active from 1946 to 1954.
 He was ranked as a top contender in the light heavyweight division from 1948 to 1950.
-In 1948, he was the number two rated contender by the The Ring (magazine) for Freddie Mills' light heavyweight world title.
+In 1948, he was the number two rated contender by The Ring (magazine) for Freddie Mills' light heavyweight world title.
 During his career, he defeated hall of fame fighters, champions, and top contenders such as Archie Moore, Jimmy Bivins, Bert Lytell, and Arturo Godoy.
 In 1989, Archie went on record saying that Morrow was one of only three men that ever really hit him alongside Rocky Marciano and Yvon Durelle.

 Amateur career

 Leonard got his start in boxing under the tutelage of the former two-time welterweight champion, Young Jack Thompson.
 He would train under Thompson's instruction from his start in 1945 until his untimely death due to a heart attack at 41 years old in 1946.
 After Thompson's death, Leonard fought his last two amateur fights before making the transition into the professional ranks, winning one and losing one.